-This is a simple answer, YES.
+You may be wondering, Do I need headlamp converters in France?
+YES.
 Headlamp converters are compulsory and are a legal requirement in France, and the majority of other countries in Europe where you have to drive on the right.
 This even applies if you are only driving during daylight hours.

 What Do Headlamp Converters Do?

 Headlamp converters attach to your headlamps to prevent your light dazzling oncoming traffic when you are in countries that drive on the right.